Validating Usability for a New Document Library

 Internal Feedback Survey Insights | 16 Responses

-For this portion of the research, I collected initial usability feedback from both the Digital and Customer Service teams about the new Document Library, as many internal users will use it.
-Users were asked to log in and explore the library before giving their input.
-The feedback comes from 7 employees in North America (NAM) and 9 in Europe, the Middle East, and Africa (EMEA), including 8 responses each from the Digital Team and Customer Service.
+For this portion of the research, I gathered initial usability feedback from both the Digital and Customer Service teams regarding the new Document Library, as many internal users will interact with it.
+The survey participants were asked to log in and explore the library before providing their feedback.

 Internal Feedback Survey | Identified User Pain Points